Queensland Conveyancing FAQ

 3. The buyer paid the deposit after the deadline had passed.

-4. The seller formally notified the buyer that as the buyer did not pay the deposit by the true due date as per the contract, the seller elected to terminate the contract, and keep the deposit.
+4. The buyer did not pay the deposit by the true due date under the contract.
+So the seller formally notified the buyer that they elected to terminate the contract – and keep the deposit.

 ???????????????????? ????????????????????????????????